cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 ## `blacklistHosts` configuration renamed

-The {% url "`blacklistHosts`" configuration#Notes %} configuration has been renamed to `blocklistHosts` to more closely reflect its behavior.
+The `blacklistHosts` configuration has been renamed to {% url "`blockHosts`" configuration#Notes %} to more closely reflect its behavior.

 This should be updated in all places where Cypress configuration can be set including the via the configuration file (`cypress.json` by default), command line arguments, the `pluginsFile`, `Cypress.config()` or environment variables.